SpaceShot/aspnet5_setup/README.md

 # aspnet5_setup
-Setup scripts and notes for ASP.NET 5 on different platforms
+Setup scripts and notes for ASP.NET 5 on different platforms.
+__Note: This is a personal project not affiliated with ASP.NET__

 ## Goals
+I wanted to easily bring up DNX on fresh installations, and scripting them means I can repeat the process endlessly AND have the steps documented in the script.

 Automated scipting of setting up a new operating system install with ASP.NET 5 and some utilities to let you go right to work.
 Check the "Get moving fast" commands to get going easily on a terminal only server.

 ## Scripts

+**Note: This has been tested with beta 7 of ASP.NET 5.
+See the [ASP.NET Roadmap] (https://github.com/aspnet/Home/wiki/Roadmap) and [Announcements] (https://github.com/aspnet/Announcements) for more information.**

 ### Ubuntu
 [aspnet5_setup_ubuntu.sh] (https://github.com/SpaceShot/aspnet5_setup/blob/master/aspnet5_setup_ubuntu.sh)